 However, this is where the Peloton separates itself.
 The Peloton comes with Bluetooth connectivity allowing you to live-stream classes directly from their New York Headquarters.
 There is obviously an extra cost involved here, but it’s well worth the money.

-The possibility to encounter some of the world’s most dependable cycling apps on a reliable and economical bike makes the Schwinn IC4 an attractive choice for novices to the market.
+The possibility to encounter some of the world’s most dependable cycling apps on a reliable and economical

 The Schwinn IC4 is perfect for newcomers yet also offers experienced spinners a powerful workout.
 The amount of magnetic resistance levels possible makes it viable for riders of all levels to find their optimum threshold.

 Although more expensive bikes are equipped with high-tech features, the Schwinn IC4 has not that many; However, that does not reduce its outstanding characteristics and functionality.